ybyzek/theniledev-examples/metrics/README.md

 This allows you to add real-time data features to your application, for example, each end user of your SaaS can see their real-time resource consumption and the cost incurred to date.
 Read more on the importance of metrics and consumption-based billing in the blog post [Launching an Infrastructure SaaS Product, An Example Walkthrough](https://www.thenile.dev/blog/launch-infra-saas#metrics-and-consumption-based-billing).

-This example uses the Nile JS SDK to produce and get metrics about your entity instances.
+This example uses the Nile JS SDK to produce and filter metrics for your entity instances.

 As described in the [top-level README](../README.md), the mock scenario in these examples is a company that provides SaaS.